shap0011/25F_CST8916_Assignment2/Assignment_2_README.md

 **Azure**: Azure Web PubSub handles large numbers of client connections, high availability, scaling built in [25].

 **GCP**: WebSocket support via Cloud Run, App Engine Flexible Environment, etc. Scaling achieved via container/instance autoscaling, but more manual setup and state-sync considerations [28].

+#### Summary of key differences

+Organizations that need a ready-made, fully managed WebSocket service with straightforward scalability may benefit most from **Azure Web PubSub**, while workloads already built around the AWS ecosystem are well supported by **Amazon API Gateway’s WebSocket APIs**, which offer strong real-time integration with other AWS services.
+For teams that prefer more flexibility and want to deploy custom WebSocket solutions using containers or functions, **Google Cloud** provides that freedom through Cloud Run and other compute options, though consumers must take on more responsibility for scaling and managing state compared to the managed options available on AWS and Azure.

 ## Data Streaming Services